 , which can have large records with a lot of

-fields per record, you might need to specify a chunk size as low as 2,000.
+fields per record, you might need to specify a lower chunk size.

 You can specify a chunk size by running the /GOOG/SLT_SETTINGS